hoprnet/hoprnet/docs/hopr-documentation/hopr-chat-tutorial/opening-and-closing-payment-channels.md

 ### Send A Multi-Hop Message

 Now let's send your first multi-hop message!
 We'll send it from your node, via randobot, and back to your node.
-Find your address using `myAddress`, then set an alias for it \(e.g., "myNode"\) using `alias`.
+Find your address using `address`, then set an alias for it \(e.g., "myNode"\) using `alias`.

 {% hint style="info" %}
 For a refresher on aliases, visit [**this page**](randobot.md#step-3-set-an-alias).